jyoti23456/Annay_Assitant/README.md

     ├── script.js
     └── ...

-Feel free to replace `[Anamika]` and `[License information here]` with the relevant information.
+Feel free to replace  and `[License information here]` with the relevant information.
 Once copied, you can paste this content directly into your GitHub README.md file.